-“Synchronize” enables you to sync files between multiple devices.
+Synchronize enables you to sync files between multiple devices.
 Once you make a change to a file on your Mac, the same file located on your external drive will also change.
 This could be useful if you use multiple devices — such as an iMac at your office and a MacBook for when you’re traveling.
-Personally, I wouldn’t find this beneficial, but it is useful if you’re continually changing the devices you’re working on.

 Intego Plans & Pricing

-There’s a pretty big range of different Intego plans to choose from.
+There’s a range of Intego plans to choose from.
 All of the plans contain one or a combination of the Intego products mentioned above, and they’re all reasonably priced.
 Aside from the Mac Washing Machine X9 package (which is a one-off payment), all plans are priced for either 1 year or 2 years of protection.
-The plans include:

 - Mac Washing Machine